-Background – In 2007 the Human Tissue (Quality and Safety for Human Application) Regulations 2007 (Q&S Regulations) were enacted which fully implemented the EU Tissue and Cells Directives into UK law.
-These set out to create a harmonised approach to the sharing of tissues and cells across Europe but importantly set a benchmark in standards which must be met when procuring, testing, processing, storing and distributing embryonic stem cell lines intended for the use as starting material in the development of therapies.
-Following on from this a programme of work began to ensure that a panel of hESC lines were created to meet these new standards and provide an invaluable resource to the UK and international stem cell community.
+In 2007 the Human Tissue (Quality and Safety for Human Application) Regulations 2018 (Q&S Regulations) were enacted, which fully implemented the EU Tissue and Cells Directives into UK law.
+These set out to create a harmonised approach to the sharing of tissues and cells across Europe but importantly set a benchmark in standards that must be met when procuring, testing, processing, storing and distributing embryonic stem cell lines intended for the use as starting material in the development of therapies.
+Following on from this, a programme of work began to ensure that a panel of EUTCD-grade human embryonic stem cell lines were created to meet these new standards and provide an invaluable resource to the UK and international stem cell community.